ccowmu/constitution/README.md

 ##### Vice-Treasurer

+The responsibilities of the Vice-Treasurer include:
 * Assist the Treasurer in completing their duties.
 * Assume those duties of the Treasurer that the Treasurer delegates to the Vice-Treasurer.

 ##### Secretary

+The responsibilities of the Secretary include:
 * Keep minutes of all regular meetings.
 * Prepare Club correspondences.
 * Maintain a file of Club correspondences.